temporalio/documentation/docs-src/references/dynamic-configuration.md

 You can override these values as you test your Cluster setup for optimal performance according to your workload requirements.

 For the complete list of dynamic configuration keys, see <https://github.com/temporalio/temporal/blob/master/common/dynamicconfig/constants.go>.
-Ensure that you check server releases notes for any changes to these keys and values.
+Ensure that you check server release notes for any changes to these keys and values.

-To check the default values set for a dynamic configuration key, check the following links:
+For the default values of dynamic configuration keys, check the following links:

 - [Frontend Service](https://github.com/temporalio/temporal/blob/5783e781504d8ffac59f9848b830868f3139b980/service/frontend/service.go#L176)
 - [History Service](https://github.com/temporalio/temporal/blob/5783e781504d8ffac59f9848b830868f3139b980/service/history/configs/config.go#L309)
 - [Matching Service](https://github.com/temporalio/temporal/blob/5783e781504d8ffac59f9848b830868f3139b980/service/matching/config.go#L125)
 - [Worker Service](https://github.com/temporalio/temporal/blob/5783e781504d8ffac59f9848b830868f3139b980/service/worker/service.go#L193)

-Note that setting dynamic configuration is optional.
+Setting dynamic configuration is optional.
 Change these values only if you need to override the default values to achieve better performance on your Temporal Cluster.
 Also, ensure that you test your changes before setting these in production.